How to help wildlife in winter

 The cold weather and darker days make winter a tough time for many animals.
-While some hibernating from the harsher months, others struggle to stay alive, facing the daily challenge of finding food and water.
-So many of these animals are already struggling due to habitat loss, intensive agriculture practices and numerous other threats, but we can help them survive winter.
+While some are hibernating from the harsher months, others struggle to stay alive, facing the daily challenge of finding food and water.
+So many of these animals are already struggling due to habitat loss, intensive agriculture practices, and numerous other threats, but we can take steps to help wildlife survive winter.

-By just doing a few of the following tasks, you can make a huge difference to some of your favourite wildlife.
+By simply completing a few of the following tasks, you can make a huge difference to some of your favourite wildlife…

 Helping birds in winter

-What you can do: These winter visitors love to nibble on high-calorie suet, sunflower hearts and (unsalted) peanuts or any bird-friendly food you can put out will help, including:
+What you can do: These winter visitors love to nibble on high-calorie suet, sunflower hearts, and (unsalted) peanuts.
+However, any bird-friendly food you can put out will help them, including:

-What you can do: If you have a pond, float a tennis ball or similar in your pond to prevent it from freezing over completely.
-This can help stop toxic gases from building in the water, help any wildlife breathe and provide other animals with water to drink.
+What you can do: If you have a pond, float a tennis ball, or similar, in your pond to prevent it from freezing over completely.
+This simple action can prevent toxic gases from building in the water, help any aquatic wildlife breathe, and provide other animals with water to drink.

 Helping insects in winter

-Insects help humans, wildlife and the environment in many ways; you can help stop their decline this winter by keeping them cool and dry.
+Insects help humans, wildlife, and the environment in many ways; you can help stop their decline this winter by creating safe havens for them.
 Insects readily hibernate in gardens and sometimes even creep into our homes.
-If you do disturb or have to move them, make sure they’re not exposed to damp conditions as this can often kill them.
+If you do disturb or have to move insects, make sure they’re not exposed to damp conditions as this can often kill them.

 What you can do: Recreate the nooks and crannies insects hibernate in by making an insect or bug hotel and placing it in a sheltered position in your garden.